upkie/upkie/docs/observations.md

 - Joint velocity, obtained by filtering joint angle measurements (not a direct measurement)
 - Joint torque, estimated from sensed phase currents (with a model that includes [stator magnetic saturation](https://jpieper.com/2020/07/31/dealing-with-stator-magnetic-saturation/))

-## Simulation
+## Simulation-only

 - Observer: when using a simulation interface
 - Spine observation key: `sim`

-Simulation spines may report additional observations:
+Simulation spines may report the following additional observations.

 ### Floating base